 Warning: this post contains enormous amounts of sarcasm which doesn’t always translate well in writing.
 So if anything offends you, it’s probably your fault.

 This is a very different blog post for Mess For Less.
 Usually, I post kids activities, family friendly recipes and parenting tips.
-But I was inspired by the funny folks at NickMom to pull back the curtain and show you what really goes on behinds the scenes of a mom blog.
-It's not pretty, but it is real and often leads to uproarious laughter.
+But today I am going to pull back the curtain and show you what really goes on behinds the scenes of a mom blog.
+It’s not pretty, but it is real and often leads to uproarious laughter.
 It might not be the jovial laughter of my single days.
 In fact, lots of my laughs these days sound like the maniacal laughter of a mom pushed to the edge.

 You would think that you need some kind of stamp of approval as a “perfect mom” to have a mom blog.
 Turns out that is not the case.
 You just need a camera, some wacky ideas and the ability to push all your clutter out of the way to take a photo.
 I take most of my blog photos on my kitchen counter and it is a dumping ground for all kinds of stuff, most of which is not kitchen related.
 Here are some examples of the things I have found on my kitchen counter – a child’s sock, a child’s shoe, even more horrifying – my husband’s socks (I prepare FOOD here people!), a snot filled tissue, a clump of cat fur… All that stuff gets pushed to the side as I take photos of my activities or recipes.